TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/AccessTypoScriptWithExtensions.rst

 Fluid
 =====

 If Extbase controllers are used, :php:`$this->settings` is automatically passed to the Fluid template.
-Thus, you can access settings like this:
+Allowing you to access settings like this:

 .. code-block:: xml